Shoulder sleeve insignia: Subdued

-The Desert Battle Dress Uniform (DCBU) "Chocolate-Chips" and its successor the Desert Camouflage Uniform (DCU) were used primarily during Operations Desert Shield/Desert Storm, Operation Gothic Serpent, early Middle East tensions and the initial stages of Operation Enduring Freedom, and Iraqi Freedom, subdued SSI were manufactured in light tan and coyote brown thread to match the desert color palette.
+The Desert Battle Dress Uniform (DCBU) "chocolate-chips" and its successor the Desert Camouflage Uniform (DCU) were used primarily during Operations Desert Shield/Desert Storm, Operation Gothic Serpent, early Middle East tensions and the initial stages of Operation Enduring Freedom, and Iraqi Freedom.
+During this period, subdued SSI were manufactured in light tan and coyote brown thread to match the desert color palette.
 Like their BDU counterparts, these patches were sewn on and have since been retired with the discontinuation of the DCU around 2008.